learn-co-curriculum/phase-0-the-dom-introduction/README.md

   "Preview."
 There will be a button in the upper right corner that will "pop" the page into a new tab in the browser.

-Keep these instructions handy &mdash; you will be doing this often.
+Keep these instructions handy — you will be doing this often.

 > **Note:** In order for these instructions to work, you will need to have Google Chrome set as your default browser.
 You can find [instructions for Mac and Windows here][default-browser].